khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - Markdown Notes
   - Markdown PDF
   - Spell Right
 3. Sync your GitHub account to VSC
+4. Make some changes to your `readme.md` file in VSC and commit to GitHub
+ - check your changes in your GitHub account (with an internet browser)

 ## Foam
 https://foambubble.github.io/foam/